Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: Charting the Uncharted Territories

 \begin{enumerate}[label= \circled{\arabic*}, start=2, itemsep=0.08cm] \item In this first step of the traditional SLAM pipeline, data from all sensors is cleaned and processed to estimate the initial pose of the object (such as a human wearing a headset in XR) and create an initial map of the environment (such as a dimly lit room or the outdoor environment) in which the object navigates.

 \item The initial pose and map, alongside the preprocessed data, are passed to the tracking module, which is the most important stage of the SLAM pipeline.
-The first step of the tracking stage leverages visual odometry to detect features or landmarks in the environment.
-These features can be key points, descriptors, or other significant patterns.
-Visual odometry also tracks the features/landmarks over time and uses these features to estimate motion, i.e., pose over time~\cite{ORBSLAM3_TRO, vins-mono-qin2017vins, DSM-Zubizarreta2020}.
-Keyframe-based methods identify and use key points or distinct points in the image for its operation, which can be used for matching, tracking, or reconstruction.
+The first step of the tracking stage leverages visual odometry to detect and track features or landmarks in the environment.
+These features can be keypoints, descriptors, or other significant patterns, and are used to estimate motion (pose over time~\cite{ORBSLAM3_TRO, vins-mono-qin2017vins, DSM-Zubizarreta2020}).
+Feature-based methods identify and use keypoints or distinct image features for matching, tracking, and reconstruction.
+In parallel, keyframe-based methods select a subset of frames as keyframes to incrementally build the map and perform bundle adjustment more efficiently.
+This reduces computational cost compared to using all frames, making real-time operation feasible on mobile systems~\cite{keyframe-similar-badslam, klein2019smartphone}.
 The tracking stage is also responsible for state estimation correction, which is performed by the local bundle adjustment module by minimizing the difference between the observed position of points and their estimated position.

 \item Another key component is the loop closure detection module, which determines whether the object has returned to a place it has visited before.
 The loop detection module keeps track of previously visited places in a database.
 Since the object may not reach a previously visited location from the same direction and angle, the loop detection module uses various rotations and translations when matching the visited locations in the database.
 Recognizing a previously visited place enables map correction and ensures the trajectory's long-term consistency~\cite{latif2013robustloopclousure}.